xmidt-org/ears/docs/ReceiverFanout.md

 * Should be able to meet all our goals
 * Trade-off between proposal 3 and 4 are:
     * pre-allocated goroutine vs on-demand goroutine
-    * buffer channel may absorb temporary down stream congestion without impacting receiver ingestion rate
+    * buffered channel may absorb temporary down stream congestion without impacting receiver ingestion rate